 - MARPOL Annex 1 Explained: How To Prevent Pollution From Oil At Sea

-Disclaimer: Views expressed are based on his own experience and that of others who have benefitted with his help.
+Disclaimer: Views expressed are based on his own experience and that of others who have benefitted from his help.
 The author and Marine Insight shall not warrant or assume any legal liability or responsibility for the accuracy, completeness or usefulness of any information provided herein.